This month is dedicated to raising awareness of cholesterol and funds to enable Heart UK to carry out their life-saving work.

 What is Cholesterol

 Cholesterol is a fatty substance which is made in the liver.
 It’s found in some foods too.
-We all need some cholesterol in our bodies just to keep us ticking over but having too much can clog up your arteries and lead to health problems in the future.
+We all need some in our bodies just to keep us ticking over but having too much can clog up your arteries and lead to health problems in the future.

 By getting a simple cholesterol test and making positive lifestyle changes, most people can keep their cholesterol levels healthy.